On the ketogenic diet, you have to be a bit more discerning about what you eat than on other diets.

 After baking, blend the cauliflower until it’s chunky and add seasonings like crush garlic, paprika, salt, etc. Serve it in a bowl, add some olive oil, and another seasoning like coriander.

 You already know that avocados are a good source of healthy fats for keto, so it makes sense that they could be a keto-friendly chickpea substitute.

-Avocado hummus don’t require much time to cook, and all you have to do is blend the avocado ‘meat’ with seasonings in a blender.
+Avocado hummus doesn’t require much time to cook.
+All you have to do is blend the avocado ‘meat’ with seasonings in a blender.
 Taste test them and chill them until it’s time to eat.
 Instead of using chips, use cucumber or vegetable chips instead.

 Like the avocado hummus, toss portioned raw almonds into a high-power blender and add the necessary seasonings.
 Blend it until smooth for 2-3 minutes until it’s smooth.
 Chill it until it’s time to eat.